tigrisdata/tigris-docs/docs/intro.md

 ## What is Tigris?

-[Tigris](https://github.com/tigrisdata/tigris) is a zero-ops data platform for real-time websites and apps.
-It makes building modern data-driven apps a breeze.
-Open source and multi-cloud enabled from day one.
+[Tigris](https://github.com/tigrisdata/tigris) is a modern, scalable backend for building real-time websites and apps.
+The zero-ops approach of Tigris means developers can focus on their application rather than managing databases or data pipelines.
+While our API makes it easy to get started with any data architecture needs!

 We are fully committed to open source and embrace the open exchange of information, collaborative development and transparency.